 {National Centre for Nuclear Research, Warsaw, Poland\\ ,\\ , \and Jagiellonian University, Krak\'{o}w, Poland \and Department of Astronomy, Beijing Normal University, Beijing 100875, China}

-\abstract {The upcoming large scale surveys like LSST are expected to find approximately $10^5$ strong gravitational lenses by analysing data of many orders of magnitude larger than those in contemporary astronomical surveys.
-In this case, non-automated techniques will be highly challenging and time-consuming, even if they are possible at all.} {We propose a new automated architecture based on the principle of self-attention to find strong gravitational lenses.
-The advantages of self-attention-based encoder models over convolution neural networks are investigated, and ways to optimise the outcome of encoder models are analysed.} {We constructed and trained 21 self-attention based encoder models and five convolution neural networks to identify gravitational lenses from the Bologna Lens Challenge.
+\abstract {The upcoming large-scale surveys, such as the Rubin Observatory Legacy Survey of Space and Time (LSST), are expected to find approximately $10^5$ strong gravitational lenses by analysing data many orders of magnitude larger than those in contemporary astronomical surveys.
+In this case, non-automated techniques will be highly challenging and time-consuming, if they are possible at all.} {We propose a new automated architecture based on the principle of self-attention to find strong gravitational lenses.
+The advantages of self-attention-based encoder models over convolution neural networks (CNNs) are investigated, and ways to optimise the outcome of encoder models are analysed.} {We constructed and trained 21 self-attention-based encoder models and five CNNs to identify gravitational lenses from the Bologna Lens Challenge.
 Each model was trained separately using 18,000 simulated images, cross-validated using 2,000 images, and then applied to a test set with 100,000 images.
-We used four different metrics for evaluation: classification accuracy, area under the receiver operating characteristic curve (AUROC), the $TPR_0$ score and the $TPR_{10}$ score.
-The performances of self-attention-based encoder models and CNNs participating in the challenge are compared.} {The encoder models performed better than the CNNs.
+We used four different metrics for evaluation: classification accuracy, the area under the receiver operating characteristic (AUROC) curve, and $TPR_0$ and $TPR_{10}$ scores (two metrics of evaluation for the Bologna challenge).
+The performance of self-attention-based encoder models and CNNs participating in the challenge are compared.} {The encoder models performed better than the CNNs.